openstack/openstack-manuals/doc/user-guide/source/cli-cheat-sheet.rst

    $ nova boot --image cirros-qcow2 --flavor m1.tiny MyVolumeInstance

-List volumes, notice status of volume
+List all volumes, noticing the volume status

 .. code-block:: console

-   $ cinder list
+   $ openstack volume list

-Attach volume to instance after instance is active, and volume is available
+Attach a volume to an instance after the instance is active, and the volume is available

 .. code-block:: console